 18. Explore a different side of Philadelphia: Wissahickon Valley Park (view map)

 Somewhere in the center of Philadelphia lies a contrasting landscape.
-While the neighboring areas are busy with their business, Wissahickon Valley Park enclosed its habitants in serene air.
+While the neighboring areas are busy with their business, Wissahickon Valley Park encloses its inhabitants in a serene atmosphere.

 You and your teenagers can swing by the park when the heat strikes.
 You will witness the diversity of its plants and animals.
 Activities such as fishing, hiking, biking, and even horse riding are available here.
 There are nearby stables that will provide you with lessons and a horse.